haotian2006/HelperDocs-contributions/Parallel luau.md

     print(module.X) --> nil
     ```
 ## Communicating Between Threads
-There are current 4 ways to efficiently communicate between threads: Actor Messaging API, Shared Tables, Bindables, or Direct Data Model Communication .
+There are current 4 ways to efficiently communicate between threads: Actor Messaging API, Shared Tables, Bindables, or Direct Data Model Communication.

 ###Actor Messaging API
 The Actor Messaging Api allows a script to receive data from other actors or the main thread.
 It currently Consists of 3 methods: SendMessage(), BindToMessage(), BindToMessageParallel().